Azure Pipelines integration overview

 In Maven/Gradle mode, your build task downloads the SonarScanner for Maven or Gradle from the SonarSource binaries site.

-In very particular situations, you may not want to use the extension's default version but a specific previous version of the SonarScanner for .NET or CLI.
-In such a case, you can configure your Azure build pipeline to download this specific version from the SonarSource binaries site (see Using a specific version of SonarScanner for .NET or CLI).
+In very particular situations, you may not want to use the extension’s default version but a specific previous version of the SonarScanner for .NET or CLI.
+In such a case, you can configure your Azure build pipeline to download this specific version from the SonarSource binaries site (see Using various features).

 SonarQube tasks used in the pipeline definition